The Roaring Lion Declared the Grave has no Claim on Me

 The Second Death

-The second death is a totally avoidable situation and those who will undergo it are just too proud or stubborn or too indifferent from the God of grace.
-If one comes to faith and becomes a believer, he will live.
+The second death is a totally avoidable situation and those who will undergo it are just too proud or stubborn or too indifferent from the God of grace and salvation.
+If one comes to faith and believe, he will live.
 If one disbelieves; if one rejects God’s invitation get reconciled with Him, he will be subjected to God’s judgement.
 That person will be judged according to his works, what he did on earth.
-You don’t want God to judge your works.
-Everyone’s works fails.
+You don’t want God to judge you for your works.
+Everyone’s works fail.
 Instead, ask God to judge you by your faith; by what you believe.

-Note this very important verse in Genesis 15:6 – “Abraham believed God and it was credited to him as righteousness.”
-There we see that God overlooked Abraham’s sin but looked at and credited him for his faith.
-Consider these verses:
+Revelation 20:12 – I saw the dead, small and great, standing before God, and books were opened.
 And another book was opened, which is the Book of Life.
-And the dead were judged according to
+And the dead were judged according to their works, by the things which were written in the books.

 Revelation 20:14 – Then Death and Hades were cast into the lake of fire.
 This is the second death.